 When I first start working with a new student, I like to spend a few lessons getting to know them and their interests.
 My main objective when working with any student is to inspire a love and passion for music.
 I work together with students to find repertoire that suits their personal interests and helps them to progress.

-Doctor of Music - Piano Performance at University of Cincinnati (CCM) - Will Graduate in December 2021, GPA: 4.0
+Doctor of Music - Piano Performance at University of Cincinnati (CCM) - Graduated in December 2021, GPA: 4.0

 Master of Music - Piano Performance and Early Music Harpsichord Indiana University - Graduated July 2018 GPA: 4.0